Write the Subject and Preview Text

 2. Do not repeat the subject word for word.

-3. Use the preview to explain who the email is for, what changed, or why it matters.
+3. Use the preview to explain who should read the email, what changed, or why the message matters.

-4. Send a test email and check the subject plus preview together.
+4. Send a test email and check that the subject and preview text work well together.

 ## Related Guides